 This section describes important rendering options and tools that can significantly improve your application.

-Unreal Engine 4.14 introduced an experimental forward shading renderer optimized for VR.
-We recommend that all future PC titles use the forward shading renderer.
+- Oculus Rift: Unreal Forward Shading Renderer Unreal Engine provides a forward shading renderer optimized for VR.
+We recommend that all PC titles use the forward shading renderer.